reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

 The CSS defined in `styles.css` styles the divs with the `className` of `board-row`.
-Now that you've grouped your components into rows with the styled `div`s you have your tic-tac-toe board:
+Now that you've grouped your Components into rows with the styled `div`s you have your tic-tac-toe board:

 ![tic-tac-toe board filled with numbers 1 through 9](../images/tutorial/number-filled-board.png)

 But you now have a problem.
-Your component named `Square`, really isn't a square anymore.
+Your Component named `Square`, really isn't a square anymore.
 Let's fix that by changing the name to `Board`:

 ```js {1}
 export default function Board() {